Sunraj751/Memories/README.md

 # Memories
-  1. This app is fully responsive MERN social media application with:__
+  1. This app is fully responsive MERN social media application with:
-    -  email and Google Authentication__
+    -  email and Google Authentication.
-    -  Pagination__
+    -  Pagination.
-    -  Search and filtering capabilites__
+    -  Search and filtering capabilites.
-    -  comments__
+    -  comments.
 # Documentation
   -  The code for the app is explained with it's associated .md file.
   -  The documentation is done in a way which makes it a step-by-step guide.